Possible SpaceX debris causing environmental concern on Mexican side of the border

 Earlier this month, the Mexican environmental prosecutor said she was investigating space trash washing-up on Playa Bagdad to see who was responsible for it and if it poses a threat to people and the environment.

 Channel 5 News reached out to SpaceX about the debris and any possible clean-up efforts they might be doing.
-They have not yet responded.
+As of Monday evening they have not responded.

 News Video